Krish-Chandra/DL_Laravel/readme.md

     Are those that administer the system
     Belong to roles that can be defined by the master admin user (the omnipotent user of the system) Can carry out activities as per the access rights assigned to the roles they belong to
+        - Uses Zizaco/entrust package

     The system automatically creates the folowing admin users: "admin@example.com" with the password: "password" The omnipotent user in the system